Thinking of starting a small business? You're on the right track. There's a lot of thinking to be done before starting a small business of your own.

 Let's get started.

-1) Examine Your Heart: Basic Starting a Small Business Questions
+Examine Your Heart: Basic Starting a Small Business Questions

-The first step to starting a small business is to examine whether or not starting a small business is right for you - not your neighbour, friend, coworker, or whoever else is trying to tell you that you should start your own business.
+The first step is to examine whether or not starting a business is right for you - not your neighbor, friend, coworker, or whoever else is trying to tell you that you should start your own business.

 The main quality that you have to have to start your own business is a burning desire to do it.
-Running a small business isn't for the ambivalent or indifferent.
+Running a business isn't for the ambivalent or indifferent.
 You have to really, really want to be your own boss, transform your dream into reality, or market your product or service.

-Look inside yourself and ask these three basic questions before starting a small business of your own
+Look inside yourself and ask these three basic questions

-- Do you really want to operate independently and be the person making all the decisions and shouldering all the responsibility?
+1) Do you really want to operate independently and be the person making all the decisions and shouldering all the responsibility?

-- Are you willing to work hard and make the sacrifices starting a small business entails?
+2) Are you willing to work hard and make the sacrifices starting a small business entails?

-- Do you have the self-confidence and self-discipline that will enable you to persevere and build your new enterprise into a success?
+3) Do you have the self-confidence and self-discipline that will enable you to persevere and build your new enterprise into a success?

-If you have answered "no" to any of these, you're probably not ready for starting a small business.
+If you have answered "no" to any of these, you're probably not ready to be your own boss.
 Overnight success stories are just that... stories.
 The reality is that success is won through hard work over time.
-And you want to start and run a successful small business, don't you?
+And you want your business to be a success, don't you?